lopezdsr/sql-query/sqlref/sql_reference.template.md

 <h4>Related references</h4>

-For further details about the clauses used by a *primary expression*, refer to the following topics:
+For more information about the clauses that are used by a *primary expression*, see the following topics:
 * [caseExpression](#caseExpression)
 * [castExpression](#castExpression)
 * [constant](#constant)